HISTORY OF REEK SUNDAY: The Legend of St Patrick Driving the Snakes from Ireland

-This Sunday, the last one in July every year, marks Reek Sunday, or Garland Sunday in Ireland.
-At this time between 25,000 and 40,000 people will walk the 3-hour round trip up the Reek Mountain, or Croagh Patrick in County Mayo, Ireland.
-Over 100,000 people a year visit Croagh Patrick.
+This Sunday, like the last one in July every year, is Reek Sunday or Garland Sunday in Ireland.
+During this event, 25,000 to 40,000 people will walk the 3.5-hour round trip 764 meters up Reek Mountain, or Croagh Patrick, in County Mayo, Ireland.
+Over 100,000 people visit Croagh Patrick throughout the year.

-As to the Saint’s bell, the so-called “Black Bell of St. Patrick,” it remained a highly venerated relic with an old reference in O’Flaherty’s History of West Connaught dating back to 1098 AD.
-The tradition is that the bell was originally made of a shiny white metal though it became black from constant pelting at the demons in the form of black birds and venomous snakes who came after St. Patrick on the mountain.
+The Saint’s bell, the so-called “Black Bell of St. Patrick,” remained a highly venerated relic with an old reference in O’Flaherty’s History of West Connaught dating back to 1098 AD.
+The tradition goes like this.
+The bell was originally made of shiny white metal.
+It became black from constant pelting at the demons in the form of blackbirds and venomous snakes who came after St. Patrick on the mountain.

 Bill Petro, your friendly neighborhood historian